JackieCalapristi/gatsby-boilerplate-blog/README.md

 # Gatsby Boilerplate Blog App
 This boilerplate blog is powered by Gatsby, Netlify, React Hooks, the Context API, GraphQL, and styled components.
-I made this for fun to learn about Gatsby.
+Fork this and create the blog of your dreams!

 # Live Site Here
 https://gatsby-boilerplate-blog.netlify.app/